acbr/ui-bootcamp/instructions.md

 ## Content steps

 1. Prepare the content in such way it will last no more than 50 minutes, leaving up to 10 minutes for questions.
-1. Prepare an assignment that should take up to 10 hours of work to be delivered.
-It should not be so easy to be completed in a day.
+1. Prepare an assignment that should take up to 3 hours of work to be delivered.
+It should not be hard, however not so easy to be completed in 1 hour.
 1. Think ahead on how will you correct the assignments.
-If you think the work load is too heavy, please talk to your buddy so that you can look for some help from others.
+If you think the work load is too heavy for you, please talk to your buddy so that you can look for some help from others.
 1. The assignment should be a problem that would be solved using things that were covered on the talk.
-It is ok to go a little bit far (forcing the attendee to do some research), but not much.
+It is ok to go a little bit far (forcing the attendee to do some research), but that should be optional.
-1. If appliable, it is recommended for the assignment to be some problem that could be also used by the recruitment team.
+1. If appliable, the assignment could be some problem to be later used by the recruitment team.
 If that happens, we can create a small contest where the best solution will incorporate the recruitment material and the person who developed will receive a free lunch or some other prize.
 1. Give at least 3 reference links to be followed for further studies.

 ## Slide deck standards